7 Reasons to Visit Sóller, Mallorca

 2. Hike in the mountains

 The entire north coast is lined with the Tramuntana Mountain range.
 And while you can pretty easily get everywhere by car within an hour, sometimes it’s more exciting to walk and enjoy the scenery.
 Most of the routes are accessible all year, just think about enough water supplies and sunscreen during the summer months, we sweated up the storm in there.
-On the other hand, beware of private property as most of the areas, even in mountains, are privately owned.
+On the other hand, beware of private property as most of the areas, even in the mountains, are privately owned.
 The best option is to visit the local Tourist Information Center which provides official maps and brochures with public trails.
-Here are my best picks:
+Here are my favorite trails:

 • Difficulty: Moderate